pschaeflein/BlogArticles/Branding SharePoint The New Normal/Article.md

 [Modern SharePoint](https://bob1german.com/2018/02/09/what-is-modern-sharepoint-and-why-should-i-care/) is catching on, and sites are looking better than ever right out of the box.
 With mobile-ready pages and easier editing, customers and partners are starting to ask for it.
 And as [SharePoint 2019](https://techcommunity.microsoft.com/t5/Microsoft-SharePoint-Blog/Announcing-Availability-of-SharePoint-Server-2019-Preview/ba-p/214427) brings the modern experience on premises, the demand is likely to grow even more.

-Yet even as sites look better than ever "out of the box", there are limitations on how they can be customized.
+Yet even as sites look better than ever "out of the box", there are constraints on how they can be customized.
 Partners and customers who want to completely change the look sometimes run into these boundaries and get frustrated.

+   NOTE: In this article, _customization_ means changing SharePoint's behavior or rendering in ways not built into SharePoint, generally using some kind of code. _Configuration_ means changing SharePoint's behavior or rendering using settings and content.

 This article will explain what you can and can't customize on modern SharePoint pages and why.
-It will also offer some alternatives for those who absolutely most color outside the lines.
+It will also offer alternatives for those who absolutely must color outside the lines.

 ## How did we get here?

 The story really began with [SharePoint 2007](https://www.amazon.com/Professional-SharePoint-Content-Management-Development/dp/0470224754/ref=sr_1_1?ie=UTF8&qid=1535135934&sr=8-1&keywords=andrew+connell+2007), when Microsoft Content Management Server (MCMS) was "merged" into SharePoint.
-MCMS was based on a wonderful web content management (WCM) system called [NCompass](https://news.microsoft.com/2001/04/30/microsoft-to-acquire-ncompass-labs/) Resolution, and it allowed designers to build pretty much anything they could imagine.
-SharePoint introduced "Publishing Sites" which include most of the MCMS capabilities, such as the ability to start with a design composite (image) and make an editable page that looks exactly like it.
-Indeed, you almost had to brand it, as the out of the box site, shown in Figure 1, wasn't really usable as-is.
+MCMS was based on a wonderful web content management (WCM) system called [NCompass](https://news.microsoft.com/2001/04/30/microsoft-to-acquire-ncompass-labs/) Resolution, and it gave designers complete control over page rendering.
+SharePoint introduced _Publishing Sites_ which include most of the MCMS capabilities, such as the ability to start with a design composite (image) and make an editable page that looks exactly like it.
+Indeed, you almost had to brand it, as the out of the box site, shown in Figure 1, was really bare-bones.

 ![Out of the box publishing site, circa 2007](SP2007-PublishingSite.png) Figure 1 - Out of the box publishing cite, circa 2007

 Microsoft started to promote SharePoint as a general purpose WCM system for building any site, public or private.
-They worked hard to get customers to adopt the technology.
-If you'd like to see some examples, check out [Top SharePoint Sites](http://www.topsharepoint.com/category/top-sites?r_sortby=highest_rated&r_orderby=desc); notice that they're mostly pretty old.
+A lot of us in Microsoft and the community worked hard to get customers to adopt the technology.
+If you'd like to see some examples of public facing sites with deep branding, check out [Top SharePoint Sites](http://www.topsharepoint.com/category/top-sites?r_sortby=highest_rated&r_orderby=desc); notice that they're mostly pretty old.

-While SharePoint never did capture more than a sliver of the already fragmented market for public-facing websites, it became the market leader for internally facing Intranet sites.
+While SharePoint never did capture more than a sliver of the fragmented market for web publishing, it became the market leader for internally facing Intranet sites.
 Its flexibility led to an assumption that you could hire designers and developers to build any imaginable site from scratch, and it would benefit from SharePoint's powerful document management, search, security, and other enterprise features.

 The resulting solutions were pretty cool until it came time to upgrade SharePoint.
 Each upgrade required a lot of rework, and sometimes a complete rewrite of the solution.
-Many enterprises resigned themselves to maintaining multiple versions of SharePoint rather than incur the expenses of upgrading their most customized sites.
+Many enterprises resigned themselves to maintaining multiple versions of SharePoint rather than incur the expense of upgrading their most customized sites.

 Here are some of the architectural issues that led to this situation:

-1. SharePoint and customizations share key files, such as [master pages](https://github.com/rdrisgill/sharepoint-starter-masterpages) and page layouts, with SharePoint and custom code freely intermixed.
+1. SharePoint and customizations share key files, such as [master pages](https://github.com/rdrisgill/sharepoint-starter-masterpages) and page layouts, with code from customizations and SharePoint freely intermixed.
 There was no easy way to  upgrade just the SharePoint parts of these files without breaking the customization.
 This situation remains in today's SharePoint Online "classic" sites, except now it's compounded by SharePoint's constant and ongoing upgrades, which are pretty standard for a SaaS (Software as a Service) cloud offering.

 1. Many of the customization methods required installing code directly on SharePoint servers, which isn't workable in a multi-tenant environment like SharePoint Online.
 Server-side changes also created problems when migrating to a new version of SharePoint; if every customization isn't installed perfectly on the new servers, the result is broken features and often the dreaded "correlation ID".